TYPO3-Solr/ext-solr/Documentation/Configuration/Reference/TxSolrJavaScriptFiles.rst

 The date picker in jQuery UI is localizable, the localization labels are defined in separate files which are loaded depending on the current page's language.
-The localization label files are defined as followes:
+The localization label files are defined as followed:

 |